Table of contents

 Making a good first impression is critical, and it starts with your resume profile, which sits at the top of your government resume.
 There are two types of profiles for different experience levels.

-Professional Summary: Job seekers with relevant experience should write a professional summary.
+- Professional summary: Job seekers with relevant experience should write a professional summary.
 Summaries offer a four- to five-sentence overview of a candidate’s strengths.

-Resume Objective: Entry-level job seekers or those making a career change should write a resume objective.
+- Resume objective: Entry-level job seekers or those making a career change should write a resume objective.
 Objective statements are more goal-oriented, explicitly saying what you can offer the employer and what you hope to gain from the job.

 Regardless of which one you use, it’s critical to customize your profile for every job.
 Generic resumes often don’t get past an applicant tracking system (ATS).
 For a truly ATS-friendly resume, read the job description closely and add relevant keywords from the job ad.